HosseinGaeeini/HosseinGaeeini/README.md

-- 👋 Hi, I’m @HosseinGaeeini
+👋 Hi, I’m @HosseinGaeeini

-- 👀 I’m interested in applications of data science for firms and individuals
-- 🌱 I’m currently learning in-depth mathematical basis of machine learning techniques
+👀 I’m interested in applications of data science for firms and individuals.
+I’m currently learning in-depth mathematical basis of machine learning techniques
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...